Start today for FREE.

 1. 30 Day Notice to Quit

-• Curable: Yes, if the tenant pays the overdue rent within the notice period.
+• Curable: Yes, if tenants pay the overdue rent within the notice period

 2. 30 Day Notice to Comply or Vacate

-• Curable: Yes, the tenant can correct the violation.
+• Curable: Yes, tenants can correct the violation

 Grounds for Eviction